FCity/batt-man/README.md

 ## What is it?

-It is a purely frontend app that you will help you keep track of your batteries' expiration dates across devices and rooms.
+It is a purely frontend app that will help you keep track of your batteries' expiration dates across rooms and devices.

 There is no backend to it -- no servers or databases.
 Instead, it makes use of your browser's localStorage.
 All app data gets stored there, making it a simple and convenient tool to use and maintain.